joealden/corum-docs/src/development/4-problems/3-api.md

 # API Problems

-* User account creation and authentication
+## Creating User Accounts and Later Authenticating them

+* The problem -
+* The solution -

-* Setting the initial vote count of a post to 0 on creation
+## Setting the Initial Vote Count of a Post to 0

+* The problem -
+* The solution -

-* Ensuring a user could only favorite a subforum once
+## Ensuring a User could only Favorite a Subforum once

+* The problem -
+* The solution -

-* Ensuring a user could only vote once on a post
+## Ensuring a User could only Vote once on a Post

+* The problem -
+* The solution -

-* Figuring out permissions
+## Figuring out API Permissions

-* Adding extra fields to data types when I realised while developing frontend
+* The problem -
+* The solution -